thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/exchange/Exchange.md

 ### Canceling an order

 An order can be cancelled by providing the identifier of that order (hash key) and that order.
-An cancelled order is then considered fully filled (set to max integer).
+A cancelled order is then considered fully filled (set to max integer).
 An order with no salt cannot be cancelled.

 ### Batch matching orders